robdmc/switchenv/README.md

-  list      List all profile names show      Show contents of a single profile snapshot  Snapshot current env into a profile source    Drop into subshell with named profile
+  list      List all profile names show      Show contents of a single profile snapshot  Snapshot current env into a profile source    Drop into subshell with named profile (useful in scripts)
 ```

 Just for my future reference, I made this recording by using the native OSX